Doctors cop a lot of heat about how much (or how little) they know about nutrition. Then again, so do university-trained dietitians.

 Don’t totally discount the value of doctors

-However, in defense of doctors, you should know that nutrition concepts are also covered in the context when learning about organ systems and other physiological and biological processes related to disease.
+However, in defense of doctors, you should know that nutrition concepts are also covered in context when learning about organ systems and other physiological and biological processes related to disease.

 For example, most doctors know that overeating contributes to obesity, obesity contributes to the development of type 2 diabetes, and type 2 diabetes can wreak havoc on the pancreas.